akshatg20/CS253A-dormroomdealer/README.md

 # drd
-This repository is implementation of the course project CS253.
+This repository is the implementation of the course project CS253.
 # Requirements
 ```python
 pip install django